 You may have heard that there is only one way to know the gender of a noun, to learn it by heart.

-Luckily this is one of many myths about the French language (you can discover more in How to Learn French in a Year), and you can actually know the gender of a French noun with more than 80% accuracy just by looking at its ending.
+Luckily this is one of many myths about the French language, and you can actually know the gender of a French noun with more than 80% accuracy just by looking at its ending.

 Why French genders matter